CMDBrew/adminterface/website/docs/intro.md

 ## Software License & Fee
 - ✅&nbsp; Open-source License
-- ✅&nbsp; Open-source Components
+- ✅&nbsp; Open-source Dependencies
 - ✅&nbsp; Commercial Friendly

 ActiveAdmin Bootstrap is an open-source software which requires an yearly subscription license fee for all commercialized or production projects.
 It is free to use for personal purposes.
 You may cancel your yearly subscription at anytime.
 See [Terms of Service] for more information.

-- Personal Purpose: Free
+- Personal Use: Free
 - Commercial Projects & Production Instances: [Contact us] to become an **Early Adopter**.

 ## Have a suggestion?